Emad-H/Physical-Verification-using-SKY130/README.md

 ![11 cov](Day3/3-91.png)

 This agrees with our last point that metal1 covers only 5.6% of the cell while metal2 covers 85.7%.
-But foundries do not check for the average density accross the whole layout, instead they do complicated calculations over fixed window sizes to find densities.
+But foundries do not check for the average density across the whole layout, instead they do complicated calculations over fixed window sizes to find densities.
 Hence, we use a script to do this in Magic, using a script provided by the process PDK.

 To do this, we first do `gds write exercise11` in the Magic console, then open a new terminal to run the density check script as follows.